 share, connect and create.

-Visit the exhibition at Cranford Library during usual library opening hours.
+Visit the exhibition at Hounslow Library during usual library opening hours.

-This exhibition is part of Creative People and Places
+This exhibition is part of Creative People & Places

 Hounslow’s Visual Arts Programme of exhibitions and events in

 To get involved, please contact firstname.lastname@example.org or